PsCushman/crypto-clustering-challenge/README.md

 # Crypto Clustering Challenge

-This challenege focuses on unsupervised machine learning.
+This challenge focuses on unsupervised machine learning.
 There are two jupyter notebooks.
-One followed the assigment direction almost exactly and the other I created two functions that caluclated the interia values and put them into a DataFrame and another that took the best K and created a Frame with the clustering values added to the orginal.
-Both are included here.
+One followed the assigment direction almost exactly and the other I created two functions.
+The first, caluclated the interia values and put them into a DataFrame to be used for plotting the elbow curve.
+The other  took the best K number and created a DataFrame with the clustering values added to the orginal as to be used for plotting.
+Both notebooks are included here.

 ![Screen Shot 2023-07-29 at 2 39 21 PM](https://github.com/PsCushman/crypto-clustering-challenge/assets/122395437/81ed3e1c-977d-4eb2-9118-46235f4c87d9)